 The graduate adviser’s duties include

 The Graduate Student Association (GSA) is the officially recognized graduate student government at UC San Diego.
-It represents all graduate and medical students—including those at Scripps Institution of Oceanography, the Graduate School of International Relations and Pacific Studies, Rady School of Management, the School of Medicine, and the Skaggs School of Pharmacy and Pharmaceutical Sciences—in academic, administrative, campus, and university matters.
-The GSA council, composed of six executive officers and representatives from each department, group, and school, nominates graduate student representatives for appointment to campus governing bodies and committees, including the Graduate Council, the Registration Fee committee, and the Systemwide Student Body Presidents’ Council.
+It represents all graduate students—including those at Scripps Institution of Oceanography, the School of Global Policy and Strategy, Rady School of Management, the School of Medicine, and the Skaggs School of Pharmacy and Pharmaceutical Sciences—in academic, administrative, campus, and university matters.
+The GSA council, composed of six executive officers and representatives from each department, group, and school, nominates graduate student representatives for appointment to campus governing bodies and committees, including the Graduate Council, the Student Fee Advisory Committee, and the Systemwide Student Body Presidents’ Council.
 The GSA also sponsors projects and social activities designed to improve the academic and social lives of students.
 Meetings are open to all graduate, Skaggs School, and School of Medicine students.

 UC San Diego recognizes the value to students, faculty, staff, and the community in having a campus that reflects the full richness and talents of the people of California.
 Diversity is viewed as a campus strength and a critical component of higher education.
 The campus has a firm commitment to recruit and admit graduate students from all demographic groups including students from traditionally underrepresented backgrounds.

-The Graduate Student Affairs Unit in the Office of Graduate Studies provides an array of counseling and advocacy services to assist US citizens and permanent residents in applying to graduate school, obtaining financial support, and successfully completing graduate degree programs.
+The Graduate Student Affairs Unit in the Graduate Division provides an array of counseling and advocacy services to assist US citizens and permanent residents in applying to graduate school, obtaining financial support, and successfully completing graduate degree programs.

 UC San Diego offers the San Diego Fellowship Program, which is designed to increase campus diversity.
 The program fellowship provides two awards: the San Diego Fellowship and the Eugene Cota-Robles Fellowship.
 Incoming students who have overcome significant economic, educational, or social hardship in pursuit of their education, or whose presence would enhance campus or departmental diversity in other ways, are eligible to apply for awards through the San Diego Fellowship Program.
 Refer to the “Fellowship and Traineeship” section for more details.